The Christmas festival has arrived!

-To delivered happiness, USP came with a unique campaign #Wishesdelivered during a festive season.
+To deliver happiness, USP came with a unique campaign #Wishesdelivered during a festive season.
 The campaign theme was to fulfill the dreams of customers.

-UPS has summed up their life in just one word that is service.
+UPS has summed up its life in just one word that is service.

 2. Coca Cola – Make Someone Happy